Carrier

 4. create enum used by models or query defaults

-5. create model declarations
+5. create model declarations (include Vector(N) when retrieval is in scope)

 6. create type declarations for I/O and pagination